thundra0308/Machine-Learning-Notes-with-Implementation/README.md

 In Progress....
 </p>

-Machine Learning Notes According to "Hand's on Machine Learning with Scikit-Learn, Keras and TensorFlow" Book by "Aurélien Géron".
+Machine Learning Notes Based on "Hand's on Machine Learning with Scikit-Learn, Keras and TensorFlow" Book by "Aurélien Géron".

 - Detailed Theory Hand Written Notes
 - Short Notes with Code on Jupyter Notebook